Olympus E-P1 vs E-M10

 The Olympus PEN E-P1 and the Olympus OM-D E-M10 are two digital cameras that were revealed to the public, respectively, in June 2009 and January 2014.
 Both the E-P1 and the E-M10 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The E-P1 has a resolution of 12.2 megapixel, whereas the E-M10 provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The E-P1 has a resolution of 12.2 megapixels, whereas the E-M10 provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Olympus E-P1 and the Olympus E-M10 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The physical size and weight of the Olympus E-P1 and the Olympus E-M10 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-P1 – represents 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the E-P1 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 is notably larger (15 percent) than the Olympus E-P1.
 Moreover, the E-M10 is markedly heavier (12 percent) than the E-P1.
 In this context, it is worth noting that neither the E-P1 nor the E-M10 are weather-sealed.